andrea-abney/portfolio/README.md

 ## Cross-Sell Events.pdf
 This document explains a new feature.
 It includes instructions for use and an FAQ.

+## Merchant Account Integration.pdf
+This document explains the different credit card processing options we offer.
+I wrote it as a tool for our onboarding team, but it's also referenced by clients who want to evaluate options.

 ## View From a Seat.pdf
 This document explains a new feature.
 It also includes instructions for use.